lwsrbrts/Py-Opto-Docker/README.md

 * `CLIENT_NAME` - The name of the MQTT topic to be appended to /garage/.
 * `MQTT_BROKER` - The IP address or host name of hte MQTT broker.
-* `MQTT_USER` - The username to be used ot connect ot the MQTT broker
+* `MQTT_USER` - The username to be used to connect to the MQTT broker
 * `MQTT_PASS` - The password for the MQTT_USER.
-* `OPTO_PIN` - The GPIO pin number the opto isolator is connected to.
+* `OPTO_PIN` - The GPIO pin number the opto isolator OUT is connected to.
 * `PYTHONUNBUFFERED` - Required to ensure that python doesn't buffer stdout so you can see docker logs.

 ## Example